 NOTE: As of August 1, 2019 DAY-USE PARKING AND ENTRY IS AVAILABLE FOR PURCHASE 30 DAYS IN ADVANCE.
 Parking reservations are only good for the time slots indicated during purchase.
 If you want to park for longer than one time slot, you need to purchase additional reservations.
 For example: If you want to be at the from park opening until sunset, you’ll need to purchase all three time slots.
 Please Note: Not all time slots may be available on a given date.
 Be prepared to present a valid (printed or digital) parking voucher with the appropriate date and time upon entrance.

 Hanakāpīʻai Beach & Waterfalls: In order to hike to Hanakāpīʻai beach & Hanakāpīʻai falls visitors need to purchase a park entry reservation for Hāʻena SP.
+(Note: Entry passes are not required for those who arrive at the park via the North Shore Shuttle.)
 Once at Hāʻena SP visitors can then hike along a portion of the famous Kalalau Trail towards Hanakāpīʻai valley.
 Once visitors reach Hanakāpīʻai there are a few options: enjoy lounging by the stream, relax by the beach, or head “mauka” (inland) to visit Hanakāpīʻai waterfalls.
 If you want to continue hiking along the Kalalau Trail past Hanakāpīʻai valley you need to purchase a camping permit for Nāpali Coast SWP.
 The hike from Hāʻena SP to Hanakāpīʻai stream & beach is roughly 4-miles round trip.
 Hanakāpīʻai ‘falls is roughly 8-miles round trip from Hāʻena SP.

 Nāpali Coast State Wilderness Park & Kalalau Trail: The Nāpali Coast State Wilderness Park is a rugged and remote wilderness park and is home to the famous Kalalau Trail.
 The Kalalau Trail is a breathtaking 11-mile hiking trail that extends from the trailhead at Hāʻena State Park through the Nāpali Coast SWP to Kalalau Valley.
 The first section of the Kalalau Trail is the 2-mile stretch from Hāʻena SP to Hanakāpīʻai valley.
 For a description of the Kalalau Trail click the following link: Kalalau Trail Description.